vwede-e/odin-recipes/README.md

 # odin-recipes
-Using this readme to test my newly gained html skills
+Using this repo to test my newly gained html skills